My unforgettable Experience in Nepal

 Ceremony

 We leave Jomsom for a last trip.
-Again an endless, far too large, dust and bumpy road, with hardly any traffic.
+Again, an endless, far too large, dusty, and bumpy road, with hardly any traffic.
 Why?
 It doesn’t seem to help the local economy.
 On the contrary.
 Tourists came for culture and the mountains.
 Too many now pass on.
-Villages in, or aside the road loose, to their surprise, their customers.
+Villages in or beside the road lose, to their surprise, their customers.
 But every project brings in a lot of money for certain types, so…

 It’s long, dusty, the same, the summits far away.
-But then, we pass through an ancient gate, with prayer rolls, which Raby and Djonna strike moving, into a lovely village.
+But then, we pass through an ancient gate, with prayer rolls, which Raby and Djonna strike, moving into a lovely village.
 Low houses, white, with artfully sculptured wooden windows and doors.
 We drink coffee at the German bakery.
-Thé spot apparently for men to discuss politics in the sun.
+Thé spot apparently is for men to discuss politics in the sun.

 We climb up to the monastery, on top of the village.
-Children and mothers drip into the courtyard.
-Men are ready for the ceremony, that is expected.
-We are adorned with a white shawl, look on from the gallery.
-People poring in.
-Slow drums, symbals, horns get moving a slow procession.
-Precisely rehearsed dances, with richely adorned mythical figures.
+Children and mothers drift into the courtyard.
+Men are ready for the ceremony, which is expected.
+We are adorned with a white shawl and look on from the gallery.
+People are pouring in.
+Slow drums, symbols, and horns get moving in a slow procession.
+Precisely rehearsed dances, with richly adorned mythical figures.
 Masks of demons.
 A warm sea of colors.
-We’re surely not the onlineservice shooting films and photo’s.
+We’re surely not the online service shooting films and photos.
 A Lama is busy with a professional camera.

-Back in the village we succeed in finding a fine place to get some soup and drinks.
-We get into an exchange of thoughts with a fellow traveller, we keep on meeting with.
+Back in the village, we succeeded in finding a fine place to get some soup and drinks.
+We get into an exchange of thoughts with a fellow traveller, whom we keep meeting.
 An anthropologist, away from home for a very long time already.

-On the way back we have the wing and the clouds of dirt in our backs.
-In Jomsom we drink coffee in the Himalayan Java Café.
-The place with the boy that plays keyboards, saxophone and guitar.
+On the way back, we have the wing and the clouds of dirt behind us.
+In Jomsom, we drink coffee in the Himalayan Java Café.
+The place with the boy who plays keyboards, saxophone, and guitar.
 Slow jazz.
 Thinking back to yesterday, when in his café we joined to make some music.

-By Rob and Godie in During their travel in Nepal for Annapurna Circuit Trek 2021 October/November
+By Rob and Godie during their travel in Nepal for the Annapurna Circuit Trek 2021, October/November

 Leave a Reply